Författare

 Peter Brown

-Peter Brown är en uppskattad författare inom Barn och ungdom och Historia och arkeologi med totalt 20 böcker tillgängliga på Bokkollen, utgivna hos University of Virginia Press, Thames & Hudson Ltd, Little, Brown Books for Young Readers.
+Peter Brown är en uppskattad författare inom Barn och ungdom och Historia och arkeologi med totalt 20 böcker tillgängliga på Bokkollen, utgivna hos Princeton University Press, Little, Brown Books for Young Readers, Thames & Hudson Ltd.

-Bland verken finns Treasure in Heaven, som toppar listan över Peter Browns populäraste böcker.
+Bland verken finns Through the Eye of a Needle, som toppar listan över Peter Browns populäraste böcker.
 Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Peter Brown är Wild Robot on the Island, utgivet 2025.

 Letar du efter något nytt att läsa?
-Prova Dirty Enlightenment: The Inherent Perfection of Imperfection – ett annat uppskattat verk av Peter Brown.
+Prova Body and Society – ett annat uppskattat verk av Peter Brown.

 På Bokkollen gör vi det enkelt att navigera i Peter Browns författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.